-Meteor forecasters are calling for November 11-12 to be the peak night of the North Taurid meteor.
+Tonight … meteor forecasters are calling for November 11-12 to be the peak night of the North Taurid meteor shower.
 On a moonless night, this shower is usually best viewed for several hours, centered around midnight or 1 a.m.
-However, in 2014, it may be more advantageous to watch at evening, or before the bright waning gibbous moon rises into your sky.
+However, in 2014, it might be more advantageous to watch at evening, or before the bright waning gibbous moon rises into your sky.
 This is a somewhat rambling – and sparse – shower, offering perhaps five meteors per hour.
 Yet these slow-moving meteors are known for producing fireballs – exceptionally bright meteors – that may well overcome tonight’s moonlight glare.

 The North Taurid meteors are named for the constellation Taurus the Bull because the meteors appear to radiate from this part of the starry sky.
 In fact, the radiant for this shower is not far from the famous Pleiades star cluster, also known as the Seven Sisters, in Taurus.
 Taurus rises over the northeast horizon around 7 to 8 p.m. at mid-northern latitudes.
 At temperate latitudes in the Southern Hemisphere, Taurus rises a few hours later.